Reflection, Motivation and Learning

 - Is there an improvement in metacognitive understanding among students over the semester?

-Dissemination: Informal dissemination to colleagues and possible short informational workshop through the TLC.
+Knowledge sharing: Informal dissemination to colleagues and possible short informational workshop through the TLC.
 Guidance to colleagues who want to implement a similar strategy.

 Keywords: guide student experience and reflection; meta cognition; deeper learning; critical thinking; student motivation; improve retention; reflection exercises

-View all of Kathleen Fitzpatrick's ISTLD-funded projects:
+View Kathleen Fitzpatrick's ISTLD-funded projects:

 Build Your Own Gene (G0100) - with Jim Mattsson